Argentina, Brazil agree to extend auto export deal

-BUENOS AIRES (Reuters) - Argentina and Brazil have agreed to extend a bilateral deal on automobile exports for another year, the Argentine minister of production said on Tuesday.
+BUENOS AIRES, June 7 (Reuters) - Argentina and Brazil have agreed to extend a bilateral deal on automobile exports for another year, the Argentine minister of production said on Tuesday.

-The current deal, which expires at the end of the month, allows each country to export a set value in vehicle production to the other.
+The current deal, which expires at the end of the month, allows each country to export a certain number of vehicles to the other.
+Weak demand from Brazil, which is weathering a recession and is the top buyer of Argentine cars abroad, has battered vehicle exports.

-Demand is weak in both countries, as Brazil, the top foreign buyer of Argentine cars, weathers a recession and Argentina grapples with high inflation and a currency devaluation which has lowered the value of the peso by 29 percent.

-The current deal allows Brazil to export $150 in vehicle value for every $100 it imports from Argentina.

 "It will continue with the same terms, which is very good for Argentina," minister Francisco Cabrera told journalists.